Equivariant algebraic K-theory of G-rings: Introduction

 \subsection{Acknowledgements}

-We would like to thank Peter May for suggesting equivariant algebraic $K$-theory as a thesis topic; Bertrand Guillou, Peter May, and Ang{\'e}lica Osorno for all the joint work that has fed into this project; Ang{\'e}lica Osorno for adding categorical sophistication to some of this work, and in particular for suggesting using the name ``pseudo equivariant functor" as opposed to the name ``weakly equivariant functor" which the author was initially using; Andrew Blumberg, Lars Hesselholt and Mike Hill, for sharing their invaluable insights on innumerable occasions; Dan Grayson, for sharing his intuition and explaining alternative approaches to some of our results, and Clark Barwick for sharing his perspective on equivariant algebraic $K$-theory and for the many discussions about how our approaches compare.
-We would also like to thank Emanuele Dotto and Daniel Sch\"{a}ppi for the illuminating discussions about Waldhausen $G$-categories which led to the acknowledgement of a mistake in the author's thesis and the way of fix it.
-Lastly, we thank Cary Malkiewich and Lennart Meier for many great conversations on the topics of this paper and related work in progress.
+We would like to thank Peter May for suggesting equivariant algebraic $K$-theory as a thesis topic; Bertrand Guillou, Peter May, and Ang{\'e}lica Osorno for all the joint work that has fed into this project; Ang{\'e}lica Osorno for adding categorical sophistication to some of this work; Andrew Blumberg, Lars Hesselholt and Mike Hill, for sharing their invaluable insights on innumerable occasions; Dan Grayson, for sharing his intuition and explaining alternative approaches to some of our results, and Clark Barwick for sharing his perspective on equivariant algebraic $K$-theory and for the many discussions about how our approaches compare.
+We would also like to thank Emanuele Dotto, Cary Malkiewich, Lennart Meier, Daniel Sch\"{a}ppi and Aaron Royer for many great conversations on the topics of this paper and related work in progress on equivariant $K$-theory for Waldhausen $G$-categories.